 In the past, Robinhood has been subject to some criticism for allowing users to trade on margin.
 Its predominantly young user base (the average Robinhood trader is 30 years of age), coupled with historic market volatility, can potentially expose (especially inexperienced) traders to risk that they cannot stomach.

-The profit on that invested cash is then channeled back to Robinhood (after deducting the bank’s share), which, in turn, allows the FinTech to pay its users interest (APY) on balance.
+Parts of those profits are then channeled back to Robinhood users (after taking their own share), which, in turn, allows the FinTech to pay its users interest (APY) on balance.

 As previously stated, Robinhood offers a Mastercard debit card in cooperation with Sutton Bank.
 Whenever a customer pays with the debit card, a so-called interchange fee is charged to the merchant.